mah92/camsim/README.md

 $sudo apt-get install libopenscenegraph-dev openscenegraph

-$sudo apt-get install libopencv-dev
+$sudo apt-get install libopencv-dev (optional)

-It is also posible to install libosgearth-dev, openscenegraph-plugin-osgearth if the OpenSceneGraph does not get installed correctly.
+It is also possible to install libosgearth-dev, openscenegraph-plugin-osgearth if the OpenSceneGraph does not get installed correctly.

 After installations, go to the program folder and run: